sammcowen/readmeWizard/README.md

   ## Licensing:

-  This application uses MIT License.
+  This application uses Apache License 2.0.

-  For more information please visit the [license description](https://choosealicense.com/licenses/mit/).
+  For more information please visit the [license description](https://choosealicense.com/licenses/apache-2.0/).

   ## Description

-  test
+  example description

   ## Installation
   Follow these steps to properly install this application:

-  test
+  example of how to install

   ## Usage
   Instructions for use:

-  test
+  example of usage

   ## Contributions
   If you would like to contribute to this project, please follow these guidelines:

-  test
+  example contributions guidelines

   ## Tests
   Instructions for testing this application:

-  test
+  example testing

   ## Questions
-  Any questions please reach out to me at my [Github](https://github.com/sammcowen) or by my email at  sammcowen@gmail.com
+  Any questions please reach out to me at my [Github](https://github.com/sammcowen) or by my email at  example@email.com